Shun Oguri: Personal life

-In 2004, Oguri was in a relationship with then-Morning Musume (and former Tanpopo) member Mari Yaguchi.
+In 2004, Oguri was in a relationship with then-Morning Musume member Mari Yaguchi.
 In 2017, Yaguchi admitted that after their relationship was publicized on weekly tabloids, she decided to leave the group in 2005 to continue dating him.
 They later ended their relationship in 2006.

-Shun Oguri married actress and model Yu Yamada on March 14, 2012.
+Oguri married actress and model Yu Yamada on March 14, 2012.
 They have four children, born in 2014, 2017, 2020 and 2022.
 According to reports made by an undisclosed acquaintance, the third child was born in April in Los Angeles, in the United States.